poldi2018/Milestone1-User-centric-frontend/README.md

 The body features an animated background consisting of a gradient.
 The moving aspect  is achieved by animating the background-position property.
 The portrait of the artist has been implemented with two different blend modes (mix-blend-mode and background-blend-mode).

-The Chronixx banner consists of multiple div’s (which contain each 2 div’s), all set to ‘display: absolute’ so they line up all after themselves.
+The Chronixx banner consists of multiple divs (which contain each 2 divs), all set to ‘display: absolute’ so they line up all after themselves.
 The letters are then set to opacity: 0; and are animated to spread out by translateX() property.

 A mirror effect is realised by simply turning a copy of a letter around the x-axe by rotateX(180deg).
 Afterwards the opacity is reduced to get the mirror effect.